sausheong/ga/README.md

 ## Genetic algorithms

-Genetic algorithms is a metaheuristic that is based on the process of [natural selection](https://en.wikipedia.org/wiki/Natural_selection).
+Genetic algorithms are metaheuristics that are based on the process of [natural selection](https://en.wikipedia.org/wiki/Natural_selection).

 Natural selection, as a refresher, is a key mechanism in evolution.
 It is a natural process that causes populations (of organisms) to adapt to their environment over time.
 These populations have variations in traits.
 Individual organisms with more suitable traits have higher chances of survival in the environment.
 The next generations reproduced from these surviving organisms will inherit their traits, resulting eventualy in a population with these more suitable traits.